dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 non-late instance variable declarations, in addition to the initializer list of the body part of the constructor.*

-*The point is that the body part of the primary constructor should have access to the "regular" parameters, but it should have access to the instance variables rather than the declaring or initializing parameters with the same names.
+*The point is that the function body of the body part of the primary constructor should have access to the "regular" parameters, but it should have access to the instance variables rather than the declaring or initializing parameters with the same names.
 For example:*

 ```dart
 class C(var String x) {